-In order to implement the WCO's SAFE Framework of Standards, Japan amended the Customs Tariff Act and relevant laws in 2012 to introduce the advance filing rules which requires shipping companies to electronically submit to Customs information for maritime container cargo to be loaded on a vessel bound for a port in Japan, in principle at least 24 hours before departure of the vessel from the port of loading.
-In addition, the Customs and Tariff Bureau of the MoF implemented the authorised economic operator (AEO) programme; a system conforming with international standards.

-Under this programme, companies that have well-organised cargo security management and compliance systems are given the benefit of simple and reduced custom clearance procedures.
+In order to implement the WCO's SAFE Framework of Standards, Japan amended the Customs Tariff Act and relevant laws in 2012 to introduce the advance filing rules, which require shipping companies to submit information electronically to customs for maritime container cargo to be loaded on a vessel bound for a port in Japan, in principle, at least 24 hours before departure of the vessel from the port of loading.
+In addition, the Customs and Tariff Bureau of the MoF implemented the authorised economic operator (AEO) programme, a system conforming with international standards.
+Under this programme, companies that have well-organised cargo security management and compliance systems are given the benefit of simple and reduced customs clearance procedures.
 Currently, Japan has signed mutual recognition of this AEO programme with seven other countries.